VIAME/VIAME/README.rst

 Basic CMake generation via command line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note, This assumes your fletch was build with python support (Turn OFF if not)
+Note, This assumes your fletch was built with python support (Turn OFF if not)

 You will also need to replace the fletch path with your own::